pv286-team/project/docs/report/50_int_parser.md

 ### Int input
 The parsing of integer from digits has to be divided into two main parts.
-Digits have to be accumulated into some buffer and processed only when there are no more digits on input because bit representation of integer depends on the whole integer, not on individual digits.
+Digits have to be accumulated into some buffer and processed only when there are no more digits on input because the bit representation of an integer depends on the whole integer, not on individual digits.

 Instance of `BigInteger` class is created at the start of parsing.
 This class can represent arbitrary large integer.